The True Cost Of Owning A Car

 You should also keep in mind that there are things that can happen that will cause your insurance premium to rise, meaning you’ll have to budget more.
 This can include things like receiving a speeding ticket or being involved in a fender bender (sometimes even if you weren’t at fault).

 Throughout the years of driving your car, it’ll take on wear and tear.
 As cars age in miles, not years, and the more miles a car has, the more TLC it’s likely going to need.

 Tires need replacing once they are about 6 years old.
 You can usually expect to pay $400 to $800 for a new set.
 Your battery will need replacing every few years, and can cost between $60 and $120.
 Brake pads will generally need replacing after around 35,000 to 60,000 miles, for around $200 to $600.
 Your brake rotors and calipers will generally last longer than the brake pads, but will need replacing at some point as well.
 A full brake job including pads, rotors and calipers generally starts around $300 and can cost upwards of $1,000.

 As your car gets older, you may wonder if it makes more sense to buy a new one or keep maintaining and repairing the one you have.
 This will depend on the car's condition, your comfort and what it would cost you to buy a new one.
 If you buy a new car, remember you’ll be able to trade in your current car to put toward some of the cost of the new one.

-It’s difficult to escape out from under a mountain of debt.
+It’s difficult to escape out from a mountain of debt, but we can help!
 Read our guide for the most common mistakes to avoid when paying off your debt.